lucee/lucee-docs/README.md

 CommandBox is only required to run the build process via the command line, or if you don't setup a virtual server with an existing local Lucee install.

-Ensure that commandbox is installed and that the `box` command is in your path.
+Ensure that CommandBox is installed and that the `box` command is in your path.

 ### Building the static documentation output